Flawless Physio Logo

 Hip Abduction

 Lying on your side with a resistance band around your ankles.
-Keep your bottom leg slightly bent to help with stability and straight top leg.
-Lift your leg up and backward into the resistance band.
+Keep your bottom leg slightly bent to help with stability and a straight top leg.
+Lift your leg up and backwards into the resistance band.

 You should feel your glutes working.